isomerpages/govtech-corp/media/technews/_posts/2019-06-18-post-Three important considerations in API development.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Application programming interfaces (APIs) are essential for the interoperability of digital services" src="/images/technews/3_important_considerations_in_API_development_1.jpg">
 </div>
-<h3>Application programming interfaces (APIs) are essential for the interoperability of digital services.</h3>
+<p>Application programming interfaces (APIs) are essential for the interoperability
+of digital services.</p>
-<h4>The MyInfo team at GovTech encourages the tech community to keep standards, security and documentation in mind when developing APIs.</h4>
+<p>The MyInfo team at GovTech encourages the tech community to keep standards,
+security and documentation in mind when developing APIs.</p>
 <p>You’re thinking about taking a holiday, but before you purchase your air
 tickets, you decide to use the fare aggregator website Skyscanner to get a sense of how much your flight may cost.
 Simply by keying in your desired